Frequently Asked Questions

 What therapy approaches do you use?

-She also integrates Acceptance and Commitment Therapy (ACT) and mindfulness-based strategies.
+I also integrate Acceptance and Commitment Therapy (ACT) and mindfulness-based strategies.
 All treatments are tailored to the client’s goals and preferences.

 Can you prescribe medication?

-No. As a clinical psychologist, Dr. Pearson does not prescribe medication.
-She often collaborates with psychiatrists, primary care physicians, and other prescribers when medication may be an important part of a client’s treatment plan.
+No. As a clinical psychologist, I do not prescribe medication.
+I often collaborates with psychiatrists, primary care physicians, and other prescribers when medication may be an important part of a client’s treatment plan.

 How long will therapy last?